Prazman/maskgenerator/README.md

 At the end of the program, all masks are outputed to /output/masks.dic with their statistics.

 ### options
+`--file` : the dictionary file to treat *Required*

-`max_generated_space=x` : set x as the program's max generated space. *Default: 81 442 800 000 000*
+`--max_generated_space` : set the program's max generated space. *Default: 81 442 800 000 000*

-`max_line_length` : set the max line length for treated words.
+`--max_line_length` : set the max line length for treated words.
 Oversized lines will be rejected but counted in the ratio.
 Longer lines = bigger generated space *Default: 9*

-`max_mask_combinations` : Number of mask combinations to be tested against.
+`--max_mask_combinations` : Number of mask combinations to be tested against.
 More combinations = more coverage but also longer computation time. *Default : 100*

-'mask_rejection_ratio' : Reject the mask if it covers a smaller ratio of the words of same length *Default: 3%*
+'--mask_rejection_ratio' : Reject the mask if it covers a smaller ratio of the words of same length *Default: 3%*